borisyurkevich/borisy.net/_posts/2017-02-05-text-selection-on-ipad.md

 1. I can start immediately.
 2. I can work on any surface at any place.
 3. Quick Type suggestions easier to reach.
-4. When I need to be quiet I can disable sound.
+4. When I need to be quiet, I can disable sound.
 5. When sound is on it is superior experience to mechanical sound because different keys produce different sound.

 Typing on glass is entirely different experience.
 However I don't think it is lesser experience, moreover I think MacBook keyboard will be replaced with touch screen eventually.
 I am finding typing on glass easier and easier.
 You don't need to press on keys and I like it.
 The same reason I prefer keyboards with less travel.
 I think it's a direction we going to.
 It just a matter of practice and you can be as much productive as with hardware keyboard.